Have a question this article doesn't answer?

 Copyright Registration Is Different

 We recommend you register your works with the U.S. Copyright Office.
 If you do, you will have "Prima Facie" evidence that you were the first to create the work.
 "Prima facie" is a legal term.
 It means that the other side bears the burden of proof to prove that the work is not yours.
-You can also secure yourself additional benefits depending on how long you wait to register your copyright.
+Once your copyright is registered, you are able legally protect your work in court.
+Without registration, you are not able to seek compensation for any cases of infringement.
+You can also secure yourself additional benefits depending on how quickly you register your copyright.

 Copyright Registration Services